Indianapolis 500 traditions: Gasoline Alley

 A fire swept through the garage area on the morning of the 1941 race, and burned down a significant portion of the south bank of garages.
 They were replaced, and eventually the complex expanded to 88 stalls.
 As the sport grew, and the cars and teams became larger and more sophisticated, work space was increasingly limited in the garages.
 Amenities were simple, corridors were heavily congested, and by the 1980s, the cars and teams had outgrown the aging facility.
 With car counts swelling in the 1970s and early 1980s to sometimes over 100 entries, some smaller teams were left out and forced to work out of tents.
 Even the formidable teams found themselves needing to store some of their equipment (tools, tires, bodywork, etc.) outside the doors or back at their transporters because there simply was not enough room.
 A second fire during a private test session in 1964 caused damage, and raised concerns about safety.

 Despite their lack of modern amenities, the garages had a nostalgic quaintness admired by participants and fans, and they also served important intrinsic purposes for the teams.
 For many years, the entry fee for the Indianapolis 500 provided a garage stall to the competitors not just for the month of May, but for the entire offseason as well.
 It was a valuable asset to some teams, especially small-budget teams without a race shop, and it would serve as their year-round headquarters.
 It was not uncommon for teams to even house other types of race cars there (sprints, midgets, stock cars) as they competed in the Indiana short track circuits during the summer.
 Even larger, more established teams still might use the garage stall for storage or as a staging location for cross-country trips to other races.

 Following the 1985 race, the original Gasoline Alley garage area was torn down and replaced with a state-of-the-art, multimillion-dollar garage complex.
 The nickname "Gasoline Alley" remained when the new complex opened in 1986.
 In 2000, an additional row of garages was constructed alongside the pit lane on the main stretch, in preparations for the U.S. Grand Prix.
-Although the pitside garages are used during the Brickyard 400 for NASCAR inspection and top Cup Series teams (lower teams and the Xfinity Series teams use Gasoline Alley), they are specifically not considered part of Gasoline Alley.
-Today in total, there are 133 garage stalls.
-With Gasoline Alley utilizing 3 buildings with 32 stalls each, and the main straight garages areas with 37.
+They are not considered part of Gasoline Alley.
+In 2011, NASCAR began using the pitside garages for Cup Series teams at the Brickyard 400 with one garage used for NASCAR inspection.
+Lower-series teams and (since 2016) non-exempted teams use Gasoline Alley.
+Today in total, there are 133 garage stalls -- three buildings with 32 stalls each and 37 garages on the main straight.
+On occasion, for major road course events such as years with the SCCA Runoffs are held at the Speedway, all four garages may be used.